Joint stereo 3D object detection and implicit surface reconstruction: Related Work

-\textbf{Instance-level modeling in 3D object detection} builds a feature representation for an interested object in order to estimate its 3D attributes~\cite{kundu20183d, liu2019deep, peng2020ida, liu2020reinforced, ke2020gsnet}.
+\textbf{Instance-level modeling in 3D object detection} builds a feature representation for a single object to estimate its 3D attributes~\cite{kundu20183d, liu2019deep, peng2020ida, liu2020reinforced, ke2020gsnet}.
 FQ-Net~\cite{liu2019deep} draws a re-projected 3D cuboid on an instance patch to predict its 3D Intersection over Union (IoU) with the ground truth.
 RAR-Net~\cite{liu2020reinforced} formulates a reinforcement learning framework for instance location prediction.
 3D-RCNN~\cite{kundu20183d} and GSNet~\cite{ke2020gsnet} learn a mapping from instance features to the PCA-based shape codes.
-Ours $\mathcal{S}$ is a new instance-level model in that we can predict the implicit shape and are able to utilize stereo imagery while previous studies cannot.
+Ego-Net++ in this study is a new instance-level model in that it can predict the implicit shape and can utilize stereo imagery while previous studies cannot.

-\textbf{Neural implicit shape representation} was proposed to encode object shape as latent vectors via a neural network~\cite{park2019deepsdf, mescheder2019occupancy, chabra2020deep, erler2020points2surf, takikawa2021neural}, which shows an advantage over classical shape representations.
-However, prior works focus more on learning and estimating them from synthetic PC in a canonical object coordinate system (OCS) for a single instance.
-In this study, we study the inference of such representations with noisy PCs obtained from stereo matching under a realistic 3D object detection scenario.
+\textbf{Neural implicit shape representation} was proposed to encode object shapes as latent vectors via a neural network~\cite{park2019deepsdf, mescheder2019occupancy, chabra2020deep, erler2020points2surf, takikawa2021neural}, which shows an advantage over classical shape representations.
+However, many prior works focus on using perfect synthetic point clouds as inputs and few have explored its inference in 3D object detection (3DOD) scenarios.
+Instead, we address inferring such representations under a realistic object detection scenario with stereo sensors by extending the IGRs in Ego-Net to accomplish this task.